 No joke: two days into Hungry Ghost month, and while waiting to get the lift up to our apartment, we bumped into our helper, who was getting out of the lift.
 She looked like she’d seen a ghost when she spotted us.
 “What are you doing down here?” she yelped: “I just heard you moving around in your study upstairs!”
-That particular room was where had funny business going on during Hungry Ghost month a couple of years ago – see if you can spot the story below…
+That particular room was where we had funny business going on during Hungry Ghost month a couple of years ago – see if you can spot the story below…

 The ‘silver surfer’

-I was 8-years old when the incident happened in a HDB flat in Yishun.
+I was eight years old when this incident happened in a HDB flat in Yishun.
 On some nights my family would pull out our mattresses, pillows and blankets and have movie marathons and sleep together in our living room.
 One night, I woke up in the middle of the night, facing the room doors and saw a white figure (Silver Surfer-looking) speeding/floating from one room to another and it kept doing that.
 Freaked out and unsure if I had really seen a ghost, I shut my eyes tight and lulled myself back to sleep.

 Who is that on the beams?

 My mum was Skyping with my sister and her family who was on a holiday in Malaysia.
 My sister was taking my mum on a house tour of the spacious villa they were staying at.
 When she showing my mum one of the rooms, my mum caught sight of something on the beams on the ceiling and actually pointed it out to my sister.
 My sister couldn’t see anything odd on her end and ignored my mum and continued talking.
 Not wanting to scare my sister, she held her peace.
 When my sister got back from the trip, my mum explained in detail what she saw.
 She had seen a creepy dark figure on the beams overlooking the family room.
 Even stranger was that my sister was ‘disturbed’ in the night by a creepy figure that was on top of her which led her to a sleepless night.